xiix0/scam/README.md

-Q:	Minnesotans ask, "Why aren't there more pharmacists from Alabama?"
-A:	Easy.
-It's because they can't figure out how to get the little
-	bottles into the typewriter.
+Q:	What's the difference between a Mac and an Etch-a-Sketch?
+A:	You don't have to shake the Mac to clear the screen.